Mazda CX-9 doesn’t look or handle like a typical three-row SUV

 The CX-9 doesn’t look like a typical three-row mid-size SUV.
 The “double bump” profile and very fast roof line give the CX-9 a very slim and athletic look.
 The nose rides high and proud with a handsome grille flanked by LED lights even on lower trim models.
 The wide stance, attractive 20-inch alloy wheels and subtle roof spoiler all combine to give the CX-9 an expensive look.

 Under the hood, the CX-9 employs a turbocharged four-cylinder engine.
-A V-6 is available in most of the CX-9’s competitors, but the CX-9’s “puffed” 2.5-liter four-cylinder puts up a good fight with 310 pound-feet of torque on premium.
+A V-6 is available in most of the CX-9’s competitors, but the CX-9’s “puffed” 2.5-liter four-cylinder puts up a good fight with 310 pound-feet of torque on regular unleaded or premium fuel.
 The power comes on quickly (mostly), and the six-speed automatic is a slick unit, but there should be paddle shifters on this “zoom, zoom” SUV and better fuel economy.

 On the inside, the CX-9 mimics Mazda sedans with its low dash and aluminum accents.
 Some of the switchgear is out of place; the real disappointment is the infotainment system.
 The slim, bifocal dash-top info screen that fit in the Miata and was OK in the CX-5 just looks flimsy and inexpensive in the $40,000-plus Grand Touring model.
 Making it worse is that the system requires too much attention and knob work.

 Standard goodies include power windows, locks and mirrors; Bluetooth audio streaming (no CD player); push-button start; and a rear-view camera.
 The Grand Touring trim steps up a few levels and includes three-zone climate control, power-adjustable heated and leather-covered seats, more USB inputs, proximity key, moon roof, adaptive cruise control and Bose speakers.